Flight to Pella: Ancient sources

+The heresiologist Epiphanius of Salamis references it three times, writing in the late 4th century.
+It is not known whether Epiphanius had read Eusebius, or was relying on an independent, lost source; Gerd Lüdemann argues he was likely relying on Eusebius, while Craig Koester argues it was likely an independent tradition.

-This heresy of the Nazoraeans exists in Beroea in the neighbourhood of Coele Syria and the Decapolis in the region of Pella and in Basanitis in the so-called Kokaba (Chochabe in Hebrew).
+This heresy of the Nazoraeans exists in Beroea in the neighborhood of Coele Syria and the Decapolis in the region of Pella and in Basanitis in the so-called Kokaba (Chochabe in Hebrew).
 From there it took its beginning after the exodus from Jerusalem when all the disciples went to live in Pella because Christ had told them to leave Jerusalem and to go away since it would undergo a siege.
 Because of this advice they lived in Perea after having moved to that place, as I said.